ajs17/memills-ng/content/family-of-edward-hallock-mills/mills-family/buffalo-mills.md

 <!--more-->

 Portraits of William Mills' family were digitally scanned by Queens Public Library archives Jun 2022 from print photographs in their collection: The Mills Family of Jamaica and Mills Pond, Long Island, Archives at Queens Library, Queens Borough Public Library.
 The backs of the photographs were also scanned and are shown beside the fronts.
+The following is my attempt to identify the subjects of these photos and provide historical context for their lives.

 These portraits are typical examples of *Cartes de Visite* or visiting cards, also called "card portraits" among several other similar and commonly used names,  and in the 20th century they began being referred to by the acronym CDV.
 CDV's were typically 2.5"x4", and judging the sizes of these particular Mills family portraits based on the scanned image metadata, the average size is 2.4"x3.97".